 FLU SEASON 2020

-We are having to target specific groups –
+We had to to target specific groups –

-*Hi Risk of Covid (Shielding and Care Homes) – letters sent & clinics in place
+*Hi Risk of Covid (Shielding and Care Homes) – letters sent & clinics done

-*At Risk 18+ Catch up clinic saturday November 7th (ring if havnt had invite and usually have a jab)
+*At Risk 18+ and Catch up clinic saturday November 7th (ring if havnt had invite and usually have a jab)

-*Under 18 nasal flu – Half term week - invitations done
+*Under 18 nasal flu – Half term week - done

 *Please note that, if you are aged between 50 and 64 and not in a clinical at risk group, the earliest you will be offered a flu vaccination is November, providing there is sufficient vaccine.
 No appointments will be offered for people in this age group until then.
 This is to ensure that those who are most at risk are vaccinated first.
 If you are aged 50 to 64 and are in a clinical ‘at risk’ group which is eligible for the flu vaccination, for example you have a health condition which puts you at risk from the flu, you will be invited earlier.